 Brazil's economy is still recovering from the negative impacts of the pandemic on its GDP growth, employment, and most sectors of the economy.
-For 2022, the Brazilian Central Bank (BCB) forecasts GDP to grow 2.7 percent and only 0.54 percent in 2023.
-Higher than anticipated inflation has impacted animal protein consumption in 2022.
-Producers have resorted to exports to benefit from the devalued Real, and compensate costs associated with animal feed in production.
-For 2023, the outlook for the animal protein sector's production and trade is positive, and FAS Brasilia anticipates expansion, mainly due to the global demand increase.
+For 2023, the Brazilian Central Bank (BCB) forecasts GDP to grow 2.64 percent due to a positive performance of agribusiness at the beginning of the year, BCB estimates the sector to grow ten percent.

-Furthermore, Brazil is one of the leading exporters of GE soybeans, corn, and cotton.
+Brazil is one of the leading exporters of GE soybeans, corn, and cotton.
 China is the main importer of Brazilian GE soybeans and cotton.
 Brazil also exports to the European Union, as well as other Asian countries.
 Corn exports are mainly bound for Iran, followed by Egypt, Spain, Japan, and South Korea.
 Brazil is also an exporter of conventional soybeans, although these exports are expected to fall due to the declining production area.
 According to trade sources, planting conventional soybeans is more expensive, and the 10-15 percent price premium barely covers the extra cost of production.